Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 Observe that \eqref{Sigma_dual} is given by the intersection of matrix ellipsoids as in \cite{MartinNLMSOS} and \cite{Ellipsoid_DePersis}.
 Hence, an ellipsoidal outer approximation of the intersection of all matrix ellipsoids of each sample is calculated by \eqref{Elli_LMI} following the result from \cite{Boyd_Elli}.
-This yields a superset of $\bar{\Sigma}_{\omega}$
+This yields the superset $\left\{A: ^T\Xi_\text{p} \prec0\right\}\supseteq\bar{\Sigma}_{\omega}$ which is equivalent to $\tilde{\Sigma}_{\omega}$ by the dualization lemma.\\ It remains to prove the invertibility of $\Xi_\text{p}$.
+To this end, suppose $\Xi_\text{p}$ has not full rank.
+Then there exists a vector $r= ^T\neq0$ such that